moutazmuhammad/Nginx/files/01 - Nginx.md

 ![alt text](./images/4.png)

-- Instead, Ingenix will handle serving static resources without ever knowing about it, whereas Apache will handle every request with that costly overhead.
+- Instead, Nginx will handle serving static resources without ever knowing about it, whereas Apache will handle every request with that costly overhead.

 ![alt text](./images/5.png)